pspiagicw/blog/content/dotback/index.md

 You can see the backup.yml example file(in the repo) for more reference.

-## Contribution
+# Contribution

 It is a very highly opinated tool.
 It does not fit in everybody's workflow.
 But if it does, please do share your support and love.

-Anybody is welcome to contribute and extend this project.
+Anybody is welcome to contribute and extend this project on [GitHub](https://github.com/pspiagicw/dotback).